The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 All travelers in France must observe these coronavirus safety measures:

-The information above was last checked on 6/14/21.
-Remember to review the latest COVID-19 travel safety regulations for your train from Munich to Paris as this information can change.
+The information above was last checked on 9/26/21.
+Remember to review the latest COVID-19 travel safety regulations for your train to Paris from Munich as this information can change.

-Return travel from France to Germany is: Restricted.
+Return travel from France to Germany is: Partially open.

-Entry into Germany is allowed for: Entry is restricted for citizens and permanent residents of France
+Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of France

 Requirements for reentering: